-- Stage I pressure ulcers are just starting to develop and can be corrected with simple intervention.
-They are typically characterised by a tender, red area on the skin that does not turn white when pressed.
+- Stage I pressure ulcers are just starting to develop and can be corrected with a simple intervention.
+They are typically characterized by a tender, red area on the skin that does not turn white when pressed.

 - Stage II pressure ulcers have advanced to the point of blistering or forming an open sore.
 The area surrounding the sore may be red as well.

 - Stage III pressure ulcers are marked by damage to the subcutaneous tissue.
 They appear as sunken holes or craters that may be filled with pus.